aserbremen/nebula-multirobot-dataset-ros2/README.md

 ## Usage

 ### Prerequisites

+ROS2 needs to be installed.
+I tested it with [ROS2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).

 For playing back the data you need the `pose_graph_msgs` package from the lamp repository compiled and sourced.
 You can find a ROS2 version of the package in this repository.
 Take a look at this [pose_graph_msgs README.md](pose_graph_msgs/README.md) for more information.